HaziqRazali/VRNN-Long-Term-Future-Frame-Prediction/README.md

 ------------

 #### Testing
-Launch `models\moving-mnist\sample-test.ipynb` and just step through all the cells.
-Parameters are listed and explained at the first cell.
+Launch `models\moving-mnist\sample-test.ipynb`

 #### Training
 The training dataset was too large to be uploaded to github (~2GB).
 To train, run `datasets\gen-moving-mnist.ipynb` with the default main arguments to generate the dataset.
 Then run `models\moving-mnist\sample-train.ipynb`.
-Parameters are listed and explained at the first cell.
 Note that the saved model `model.ckpt` will be overwritten.

 # Results
 ------------